Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 A Call to Build Something Better

 If you’re building systems that classify content, rank information, or surface results, you need human insight to make those tools serve the public.
-Especially when it comes to safety, fraud prevention, trauma recovery, and educational equity.
+Especially when it comes to safety, fraud prevention, health, and educational equity.

 To Search Engines, AI Devs, and Tech Teams Everywhere: